The ten points for Parents!

 What to bring – check out our dedicated webpage

-Spending Money We recommend an absolute maximum of £30 a day.
-We recommend bringing some kronas in small notes, but also a pre-paid currency card.
-Expenditure will be mainly on snacks, drinks, souvenirs, rides at the theme park and trips out (crazy golf/laser quest).
-The amount the players spend will therefore increase if the team is knocked out of the tournament.
+Spending Money We recommend bringing some kronas in small notes, but players will need a pre-paid currency card.
+Most shops in Gothenburg do not take cash.
+This allows parents to cancel the card if it gets lost, monitor spending and top-up if required.
+Expenditure will be minimal while they are in the tournament but will be mainly on snacks, drinks, souvenirs, rides at the theme park and trips out (crazy golf/laser quest).
+The amount the players spend will therefore increase if the team is knocked out of the tournament (this only applies to B13 teams ad older).
 The meals in the school run from Sunday dinner until Saturday breakfast, so outside of these days players will need to purchase their own food which we will help them to do.
 Further information is available at WHAT TO BRING

 Insurance Due to changes in financial regulations, we are no longer able to include insurance within the cost of the trip.
 Therefore, to reduce administration, provide more choice of insurance for parents, prevent ‘double-booking’ where players are already covered by existing policies and to simply the issue of parents having to declare pre-existing medical conditions, we are asking parents to arrange their own insurance.
 Visit our dedicated webpage.